 Fortunately, creating a content calendar isn’t difficult.
 Just follow these steps:

-- Brainstorm what kinds of content you would like to produce.
-I recommend keeping a running notepad, or using the notes on your phone to write down any ideas as they come to you.
-These will be incredibly helpful when it comes time to scheduling out your content!
+Brainstorm what kinds of content you would like to produce.
+I recommend keeping a running notepad or using the notes on your phone to write down any ideas as they come to you.
+These will be incredibly helpful when it comes time to schedule out your content!

 YOUR CONTENT STRATEGY IS COMPLETE